juanwolf/blog/content/post/2017-10-19-introduction-to-terraform.md

 ### Graph

 If you have graphviz installed in your laptop, you can create a graph of the terraform resources you define.
-It's most of time unreadable to I don't recommend it.

 ### Import

-If you created some resources in the UI and don't want to destroy it when using terraform, it's ok, you can add it to your terraform state using the import command.
+If you created some resources in the UI, adding their definition in your tf project will not be enough.
+You need to add it to your terraform state using the import command.

 For example if we did create the ec2 instance in the ui.
 We would add it like that in the tfstate file.